zkhr/blog/panels/whoami-board-game-inventory.md

 ---

 As mentioned in my
-<span class="link" data-x="2" data-y="-3">board game roundup</span> blog post, I
+<a class="link" data-x="2" data-y="-3">board game roundup</a> blog post, I love
-love the variety of games out there these days.
+the variety of games out there these days.
 This page is an inventory of the ones in my closet right now.

 If you think there are games I might like based on what I tend to play, send me a message with your recommendations!